Academic Calendar

 3 Credits Total (45-10-0)

 In this curriculum course, students explore the nature and development of play in the lives of children.
-Students learn how to research, organize and prepare meaningful and aesthetic play experiences and play spaces to enhance care, learning and development for children.
-Through active exploration, students gain a personal appreciation of the value and functions of play, an understanding of the importance of organization and presentation of materials for play, and their role as educators.
+Students learn how to research, plan and prepare meaningful and aesthetic play possibilities.
+Through active exploration, students gain an understanding of the value of play, the importance of the educator role in planning for play, and the role of the playful educator.

 ECCS 160